VermClean Heat Working Group

 To ensure climate pollution is actually reduced and not simply moved elsewhere, fuels would be assessed on a lifecycle emissions basis, preventing unsustainable biofuels from earning credits.

 Progress to date: Design of a Clean Heat Standard began after the idea was selected as a winning pitch at the 2020 EAN Network Summit.
 A dedicated group of EAN Members and Public Partners met, often weekly, to discuss and develop key concepts.
 A webinar (slides and video linked below) describing the Clean Heat Standard was hosted on October 22, 2021, and a white paper was drafted.
-This was the basis of the Clean Heat Standard bill in 2022 and the Affordable Heat Act in 2023.
+The Vermont Affordable Heat Act of 2023, and Clean Heat Standards that have been proposed in other states and jurisdictions have built on the ideas in the White Paper.